YoGift

 About Us

-YoGift was created not only as a response to the worsening conditions for many people in India after the Covid 19, but also to offer a practical way to celebrate our gratitude for the gift of yoga in our lives and to give thanks to the country where our practice originated.
+YoGift was created not only as a response to the worsening conditions for many people in India after the Covid 19, but also to offer a practical way to celebrate our gratitude for the gift of yoga in our lives and to give thanks to the country where yoga and many spiritual and well being practices originated.
 YoGift recognises and holds together the commercial success of Western yoga and the dire situation for many children in India.

 Our Team